 This 30-amp portable surge protector protects against reverse polarity, open grounds, open neutral, high voltage, low voltage, high frequency, low frequency, and has an amperage usage reading on its digital display.
 It also features an all-weather shield assembly.

-With the overwhelming popularity and positive feedback on this model, we have put the EMS-PT30X on our priority upgrade list.
+With the overwhelming popularity and positive feedback on this model, we have put the Progressive International EMS-PT30X on our priority upgrade list.
 It has more features than we originally thought we needed, but the reader responses are very convincing.
 As many readers comment, it’s cheap insurance for our considerable truck camper investments.

 Other models from Progressive Industries and Surge Guard are mentioned and given high marks.
 For those who don’t want or need all the bells and whistles, many of these models are less expensive and offer nearly the same protection.
 Thank you to everyone who responded!